 Smart home technology means you can control and monitor everything from your smartphone, even if you're on the other side of the world.

-A smart security system could lower the risk posed by break-ins and cut your home insurance costs.
-Leak detectors connected can also watch over your water pipes and reduce the risk of flood damage.
+A smart security system could lower the risk posed by break-ins and could cut your home insurance costs.
+Leak detectors can also watch over your water pipes and reduce the risk of water damage.
 So how does smart home insurance work?

 What is smart home insurance?

-Smart home insurance means the impact of your smart devices is taken into account in setting home insurance costs.
+Smart home insurance means the impact of your smart devices is taken into account when calculating your home insurance costs.

-Internet of things (IoT) software means that these days it’s possible to have an integrated smart home system where you can effectively lower risk on various fronts.
+Smart devices mean it’s now possible to have an integrated smart home system where you can effectively lower risk on various fronts.

 For instance, smart home systems can be comprised of a variety of devices, including: